Slamming Forces During Water Entry of a Simple Harmonic Oscillator: Introduction

 In the present work, we design and test a 2DOF (corresponding to one axial elastic mode) slender axisymmetric impactor with a hemispherical nose.
 By using a configuration of custom flexures as the compliant elements interfacing the nose and body, a highly linear elastic response is achieved without static or sliding friction and only very weak material damping.
 Furthermore, the geometry of the overall structure is carefully designed to separate the frequency of the fundamental (axial) mode from all other elastic modes, ultimately rendering it an excellent approximation of a linear 2DOF system.
 The deceleration of the body during water entry is directly measured using an onboard untethered accelerometer at very high sampling rate.
 A range of impact velocities, spring stiffnesses, nose radii, and nose to body mass ratios are tested and the peak forces measured in all experiments are collapsed along a single curve using inertial scaling and an appropriately defined hydroelastic factor.
 A critical hydroelastic factor defines the transition from a force decrease to increase as compared to the rigid counterpart.
+We perform additional experiments with high stiffness flexible impactors that, despite constituting a less robust representation of a linear 2 DOF system, illustrate the behavior of the system in the limit of high hydroelastic factor.
 A predictive theory is simultaneously developed that accounts for the added mass effect during the slamming stage, and is shown to quantitatively capture the measurements.
-The simple theory can be readily extended to other nose geometries or structural elements and thus is anticipated to prove useful for the design and analysis of more complex engineered structures.
+As we demonstrate by considering the case of linear damping, the simple theory can be readily extended to other nose geometries or structural elements and thus is anticipated to prove useful for the design and analysis of more complex engineered structures.